pengzishang/Smart_home1202/Pods/FTPopOverMenu/README.md

     configuration.borderWidth = ...
     configuration.textAlignment = ...
-    configuration.ignoreImageOriginalColor = ...;// set 'ignoreImageOriginalColor' to YES, images color will be same as textColor
+    configuration.ignoreImageOriginalColor = ...;// set 'ignoreImageOriginalColor' to YES, images color will be same as textColor configuration.allowRoundedArrow = ...// Default is 'NO', if sets to 'YES', the arrow will be drawn with round corner.
 ```